xingyuuchen/unixtar/README.md

 const char *NetSceneGetIndexPage::Route() { return kUrlRoute; }
 ```
 Note: It is highly recommended to use `ProtoBuf`.
-Some predefined protobuf .proto files is in `/protos/`,
+Some predefined protobuf .proto files is in `/protos/`, you can run:
-you can run
 ```shell
 cd framework/script
 bash autogen.sh